-The following must be completed before your financial aid award funds will credit your account and pay your university charges for the semester.
-Be sure you've complete all requirements for each condition or aid program that applies to you.
+The following must be completed before your financial aid funds will credit your account and pay your university charges for the semester.
+Be sure you've complete all requirements that apply to you.
 If all disbursement requirements are satisfied, financial aid credits your account at the beginning of each semester on the following schedule: